Losant/losant-docs/docs/experiences/overview.md

 ![Experiences Overview](/images/experiences/overview-overview.png "Experiences Overview")

-Experience Users, Endpoints, Groups and Views are subject to account [resource limits](/organizations/resource-limits/), with all but the Users being [soft limits](/organizations/resource-limits/#soft-limited-resources) (meaning you may request increases to these limits at potentially zero additional charge).
+Experience resources are subject to account [resource limits](/organizations/resource-limits/), with all but the Users being [soft limits](/organizations/resource-limits/#soft-limited-resources) (meaning you may request increases to these limits at potentially zero additional charge).
 If you need to register additional Experience Users, you will have to upgrade to an [organization](/organizations/overview/).

 ## Initial Setup